andy327/play-elevators/README.md

 ### State-dependent Behavior
 We've seen how the actors communicate via messages, but how do they keep track of all their requests?
 How do they know whether they're in the correct state to even respond to requests?
-After all, a lift sitting idly on the ground floor should be able to respond to any requests, whether it comes from an elevator request on another floor (the dispatcher) or a person standing inside it who wishes to go to another floor.
+After all, a lift sitting idly on the ground floor should be able to respond to any request, whether it comes from an elevator request on another floor (the dispatcher) or a person standing inside it who wishes to go to another floor.
 But a lift that's currently climbing its way up to the tenth floor while serving eight requests from other passengers (or perhaps one mischievous person who likes mashing buttons) might not be able to respond to such a request.
 The behavior of a lift is dependent on its current action, or state, so the Lift actor mixes in the `akka.actor.FSM` trait, which gives the Lift class the ability to function as a finite state machine.